-So you’ve just gotten a brand-new, shiny Nintendo Switch for Christmas and you’re wondering what games you should play.
+So you’ve just gotten a brand-new, shiny Nintendo Switch and you’re wondering what games you should play.
 Or maybe you’re a long-time owner of the handheld-hybrid looking for a fresh, new game to sink your teeth into.
 Disclaimer: we don’t recommend actually biting Switch games (we hear those cartridges taste pretty bad).

 Either way, we’re here to help you out and highlight some of the best games currently on Nintendo Switch, in order of most recent release.
 While 2018 has been a great year for the Switch, 2019 seems just as promising so make sure to check back as we’ll be providing more awesome game recommendations in the future.

 Coming from developer Inti Creates, Dragon Marked for Death blends the run-n-gun gameplay the studio is known for with action-RPG elements.
 The result is an exciting, retro experience with engaging combat and gorgeous pixel-art visuals.
 The game’s story follows the Dragonblood Clan, a group of people that form a pact with a dragon named Atruum, granting them special powers to seek revenge against an evil empire that has burned their village.

 Dragon Marked for Death has you play as one of four classes, split between its two character packs: Empress and Warrior (Frontline Fighters pack) and Shinobi and Witch (Advanced Attackers pack).
 While combat varies based on which character you choose, with each having unique attacks and special abilities, gameplay boils down to going on quests that culminate in epic, boss battle sequences.
 Although the game can be played completely solo, online multiplayer functionality allows you to tackle missions with a friend.